St. Hilary’s Day Care Centre PROGRAM STATEMENT

 St. Hilary’s encourages and practices open communication with all our families.
 We believe that families are the experts on their children and therefore we try to foster engagement and communication with them about our program and their child’s learning experiences.

-Observations based on ELECT (Early Learning for Every Child Today): Staff in each class post observations on children in the developmental domains such as Social, Emotional, Cognitive, Gross Motor, Fine Motor, Language and Communication.
+Observations based on ELECT (Early Learning for Every Child Today): Staff in each class preform observations on children in the developmental domains such as Social, Emotional, Cognitive, Gross Motor, Fine Motor, Language and Communication.

-Management newsletters: are also shared on a regular basis in order to keep families informed of improvements, changes or any kind of updates from the board and staff.
+Management newsletters: are shared on a regular basis in order to keep families informed of improvements, changes or any kind of updates from the board and staff.

 Parent Communication Boards: are present in each classroom and are updated with information on a daily basis as well as having important policies and health notices posted.